zsparal/api-documentation/source/components/overview.rst

 Mollie Components does not give you access to the card holder data.
-Instead, when the checkout is submitted, you use Mollie Components to exchange the card holder data for a ``cardToken`` which you can use with the :doc:`Create Payment API </reference/v2/payments-api/create-payment>` or :doc:`/reference/v2/orders-api/create-order`.
+Instead, when the checkout is submitted, you use Mollie Components to exchange the card holder data for a ``cardToken`` which you can use with the :doc:`Create payment </reference/v2/payments-api/create-payment>` or :doc:`Create order </reference/v2/orders-api/create-order>` endpoints.

 Once you have created a payment or order, you should redirect your customer to the URL in the ``_links.checkout`` property from the response.
 This link is where your customer can perform the 3-D Secure authentication.
 If the customer